pypfilt.sampler.Independenthas been removed. Use

 pypfilt.plot(adding an optional dependency on matplotlib).

-- Enhancement: the (continuous) Lotka-Volterra equations are provided as an
+Enhancement: the (continuous) Lotka-Volterra equations are provided as an example in

 pypfilt.examples.predationand act as the example system in the documentation.

 pypfilt.summary.dtype_names_to_strnow also accepts fields as a list field names (i.e., strings).

 Enhancement: test cases for several modules are now provided in

 ./testsand can be run with tox.

 Enhancement: document how to install required packages as wheels, avoiding lengthy compilation times.

 Enhancement: document the release process and provide instructions for uploading packages to PyPI.